What Is a Minor Traffic Violation in Maryland?

 Minor traffic violations can impact your driving record and add points against your license.
 Though they may not result in severe consequences, accumulating points may eventually lead to a license suspension.
 These are frequently asked questions regarding minor traffic violations in the Baltimore metro area.

 A minor violation is one that does not carry a potential jail sentence if the court finds you guilty of the offense.
-You will receive a ticket with a fine you can pay to avoid appearing in court; however, you should still retain a traffic lawyer to dispute the violation and avoid points against your license.
+You will receive a ticket with a fine you can pay to avoid appearing in court; however, you should still retain a traffic lawyer in Baltimore to dispute the violation and avoid points against your license.

 Do I Have to Go To Court If I Just Pay the Fine?